 - In addition to the main school site, Bower Grove has an Autism Spectrum Condition Satellite for 12 pupils years 3-6, based at Westborough Primary School.
 All pupils for this provision must have a confirmed diagnosis of an Autistic Spectrum Condition.
 Pupils attending the satellite will be expected to have the necessary behaviour and cognitive ability to access the academic demands of a mainstream school curriculum.

 How does my child get a place at Bower Grove School?

-- Your caseworker will advise you to visit appropriate special schools.
+- Your caseworker will advise on appropriate special schools.
+A visit to our school can be arranged once we think we are able to meet your child's needs and have available space in your child's year group.
 Once you have visited our school you must tell your caseworker if you would like a place.

 - If the school has a space in the class group and the identified needs within the Education Health Care Plan appear compatible with the peer group, your child may be invited for some taster days.
 You will be responsible for transport on these days.

 - After the taster days, our staff team will then meet and discuss whether we feel we can meet your child’s holistic needs.
 The decision will then be communicated to your caseworker.